Part 4: Movies and Visual Data Files

 Here, you resize the 3D Graphics window using preset sizes.

-1. Open the Preset: shortcut menu in the Choose the resolution of the recorded movie: frame.
+1. Open the Preset drop-down menu in the Choose the resolution of the recorded movie frame.

 2. Select Large.

-3. In order for this to work, the 3D Graphics window needs to be restored to normal size (which you accomplished previously).
-If your 3D Graphics window is maximized you will receive a "WINDOW SIZE MISMATCH" error.
+3. For this to work, the 3D Graphics window needs to be restored to normal size (which you accomplished previously).
+If your 3D Graphics window is maximized, you will receive a "WINDOW SIZE MISMATCH" error.

 This is a very common mistake that people make.
 If you receive this error, you will need to restore the 3D Graphics window to normal size.